msft-davidlee/contoso-customer-service-aks/README.md

 2. To watch for running pods, run the following command ``` kubectl get pods -o=name --field-selector=status.phase=Running -n myapps --watch ```
 3. To observe the HPA in action, run ``` kubectl describe hpa -n myapps ``` For a simple version, run ``` kubectl get hpa -n myapps ```
 4. You can also review the insights view of your AKS cluster as well as Storage insights for how the "db" is handling your load.
-5. When you navigate to https://demo.contoso.com, you will be able to redirect to Prometheus to view the requests.
+5. When you navigate to customer service app sub-domain name, you will be able to redirect to Prometheus to view the requests.
 Try the following command to see the load: ``` nginx_ingress_controller_requests ```
 6. Next try the following to look at request per service such as customer service. ``` sum(rate(nginx_ingress_controller_requests{service='customerservice'}[1m])) ```

 ## Troubleshooting